Configure Copilot single sign-on for Web

 I clicked on the Authentication tile

-The "Only for Teams and Power Apps" authentication option is selected (by default).
+The "Only for Teams and Power Apps" authentication option was selected by default

-Notice that a "Blog Site Copilot (Power Virtual Agents)" application registration was automatically created in Azure.
+I noticed that a "Blog Site Copilot (Power Virtual Agents)" application registration was automatically created in Azure

 Security|Authentication|No Authentication